10 Essentials for Your Next River Cruise

 Look for an e-reader that feels light in your hands and is backlit or has a paper-white setting.
 For a bit of added security, be sure to get a cover for your e-reader before you leave too.

-TourScoop recommends: We like the Kindle Paperwhite, NOOK GlowLight 4e, Kobolibra 2, and BOOX 7” Leaf 2 E-Reader the most.
+TourScoop recommends: I like the Kindle Paperwhite, NOOK GlowLight 4e, Kobolibra 2, and BOOX 7” Leaf 2 E-Reader the most.
 Each of the options offers a great reading experience and doesn’t feel too heavy in your hands.
-The only thing you will need to think about is which one of the e-readers is in your budget.
-The e-readers can be purchased from Amazon, Barnes & Noble, Best Buy, and KoboBooks

 10. Fanny Pack/Belt Bag or Crossbody Bag